aws-solutions-library-samples/guidance-for-self-calibrating-level-4-digital-twins-on-aws/README.md

    </center>
    </br>

-An option for SiteWise should appear, click the install button (install the latest version):
+An option for SiteWise should appear, click the install button (install the latest version).
+Repeat this step for TwinMaker to enable adding 3D assets to the Grafana dashboard.

    </br>
    <center>